Salisbury and South Wiltshire Sports Club

-The Salisbury and South Wiltshire Sports Club (also known as the County Ground) is a sports ground in Salisbury, Wiltshire, England, which is used for cricket, football, hockey and other sports.
+The Salisbury and South Wiltshire Sports Club (also known as the County Ground) is a sports ground in Salisbury, Wiltshire, England, which is used for Hockey, Cricket and other sports.

+Hockey

+Salisbury Hockey Club runs Women's and Men's teams and has a flourishing Junior section.

 Cricket

 The first recorded cricket match at the ground was in 1854, when South Wiltshire played an All England Eleven.
 The ground first hosted Wiltshire County Cricket Club in 1888, however the ground hosted its first Minor Counties Championship match seventeen years later when Wiltshire played Hertfordshire in 1905.
 The ground next hosted Wiltshire's home matches from 1923 to 1949 and then from 1958 to the present day.
 The ground has also hosted a single MCCA Knockout Trophy match between Wiltshire and Herefordshire.

 The ground has also hosted List A matches.
 The first List-A match played on the ground was between Wiltshire and Scotland in the 2000 NatWest Trophy.
 The ground has hosted two further List-A matches involving Wiltshire: against Ireland in the 2002 Cheltenham & Gloucester Trophy, and Kent in the 2005 Cheltenham & Gloucester Trophy.

 In local domestic cricket, the ground is the home of South Wilts Cricket Club who play in the Southern Premier Cricket League.
 South Wilts have been playing on the main ground since 1854.
 The second cricket ground was created in 1984 and Salisbury Wanderers played there from 1984 until 2001 where they folded.
 Since 2001, the second ground has been home of the club's Third and Fourth XI's.